Saltash: Sport and leisure

 Saltash is home to Saltash United F.C. who play in the Western Football League, at the ninth tier of the English football league system.
 The town is also home to Caradon Pilot Gig Rowing Club.

 Livewire Youth Project, a music-themed youth club, is located on the banks of the River Tamar.
 The club boasts a recording studio, band practice rooms, and a 300-person capacity music venue.
 Well known bands such as The Damned and The Hoosiers have played at the project.
 Social, romantic and sexual health advice and support is offered by Livewire as well.

 A cycling club is situated at Tamar view industrial estate.
 Regular rides take place throughout the year.
 The cycling club has all levels and abilities.

 Saltash Leisure centre provides a leisure pool, gym and fitness facilities.
 Not far to the north is the China Fleet Country Club which has an 18-hole championship standard golf course, a swimming pool with spa and other fitness facilities.

 The Saltash Sailing Club caters for all ages with over 100 cadets out on the water on a Friday night.
 There are dinghy races on Tuesday and yacht races on Thursday.
 And additional activities organised for those less competitive.

 A BMX and skatepark are available in the Saltmill Park along with pieces of public art.
 Saltmill is also home to an all-weather pitch available to local organisations.

 Saltash Tennis Centre, which is located behind the Leisure centre.
 The tennis centre consists of two grass courts and two hard courts, along with a clubhouse with male and female changing.
 The club currently has three men's team in the Plymouth and District league (P&D league) and a women's team in the associative ladies P&D league.
 The club also has two junior teams in the U19 P&D leagues.

+Cornish wrestling

+Saltash has held Cornish wrestling tournaments for centuries, including hosting such famous wrestlers as Parkyn and Gundry.
+Venues for tournaments included the Recreational Field.